wataru-maeda/react-native-boilerplate/README.md

 ####

 Navigating through complex project architectures with deeply nested folders often complicates the use of relative paths, potentially leading to errors.
 To alleviate this issue, our boilerplate simplifies the development process by facilitating the use of absolute paths.
-This means you can replace convoluted relative paths like `../../../components/Button` with straightforward references such as `@/components/Button` in your import statements.
+This means you can replace convoluted relative paths like `../../../components/Button` with straightforward references such as `@/components/elements/Button` in your import statements.
-The implementation for this feature is configured within both the [babel.config.js](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/babel.config.js) and [tsconfig.json](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/tsconfig.json) files.
+The implementation for this feature is configured within [tsconfig.json](https://github.com/wataru-maeda/react-native-boilerplate/blob/feat/expo-router/tsconfig.json#L6-L8) files.
 These configurations ensure a hassle-free experience in utilizing absolute paths across your project, enhancing clarity and reducing the likelihood of path-related errors.

 </details>